scottlowry/ScottLowryNet/www/content/posts/2025/May/hello-world.md

 - Microsoft 365 tenant with Entra ID P2, Intune, and Defender
 - Cloudflare for DNS, Zero Trust, and tunneling
 - Terraform for automating infrastructure
-- AI tools for analysis and workflow acceleration
+- AI tools for analysis and workflow acceleration like ChatGPT and Cursor

 ## Focus Areas